ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The versions parameter enumerates the TEEP protocol version(s) supported by the TEEP Agent.
 This otherwise optional parameter MUST be returned with the ERR_UNSUPPORTED_MSG_VERSION error message.

+suit-reports
+: If present, the suit-reports parameter contains a set of SUIT Reports as defined in Section 4 of {{I-D.moran-suit-report}}.

 This specification defines the following initial error messages: